zhixiangteoh/eecs280-notes/midterm/midterm.md

 - What operations do you need to perform?
 - What can you make private (if `class`)?

-#### Understand motivation when using ADTs
+#### ii.
+Understand motivation when using ADTs

 This is covered in [definition of ADTs](#students-should-be-able-to-define-and-create-an-adt-eg-define-constructors-properly-etc) above.

-### Identify when interface has been broken
+### b.
+Identify when interface has been broken

-### Be able to use the scope resolution operator properly
+### c.
+Be able to use the scope resolution operator properly

 Use it when:

 - Defining class functions in separate file from header file
 - Calling function in parent class from child, i.e. `Parentclass::function_name()` (see Fall 2019 Q3)

-### Understand how to access members of a class type object using the dot operator
+### d.
+Understand how to access members of a class type object using the dot operator

 Given: